 Are you a recent graduate considering a career in HR?
 Learn about the job opportunities in various HR specialties.

-Take a look at these sample resumes for Human Resources professionals that I wrote recently:
+Take a look at these resumes I wrote for Human Resources professionals